victoria-strand-dev/kollektivet_web_application_java/README.md

     return userRepository.save(user);
 }
 -> didn't change anything -> trying to change the names in new_user.html to match the variables(?) in User.java -> didn't change anything -> I read the error-message in Intellij and figured that I were trying to add a new user with null values in not nullable spaces

+06.11.2025:
+I figured out why I couldn't register a user from the new_user.html.
+It was both that I used different names (first_name vs firstName), and that I used the same e-mail and telephone number several times, but these fields are "unique".
+Now it worked!
+Time to use the test codes and incorporate them in my actual project.
+Now there's no code (script) in my html-files that connects with the database.